Hops, Hemp and Cannabis Packaging Guide

 The Complete Package: High Barrier Bags, Oxygen Absorbers, Nitro-Flush Vacuum Sealers

-Packaging hops for lasting freshness is best achieved with an opaque, high barrier package which has been removed of oxygen either through vacuum sealing or an oxygen absorber packet.
+Packaging hops and hemp for lasting freshness is best achieved with an opaque, high barrier package which has been removed of oxygen either through vacuum sealing or an oxygen absorber packet.
 The best storage system will vary depending on whether you are at the farming or brewing stage.

 How to Select the Right Package

 The “right” package will depend on factors such as how long you will be storing product, what volumes you are looking to store, and how the product will be handled next.
 Whether you are a farmer, craft brewer or a home brewer, you want to make sure your package blocks light and oxygen which are known to corrode your product.
-Most typically our hops customers are using Mylar Foil films with food-safe inner layers, but we also see clear vacuum bags being used, particularly by home brewers who are pre-portioning pelletized hops to freeze.
+Most typically our hops and hemp customers are using Mylar Foil films with food-safe inner layers, but we also see clear vacuum bags being used, particularly by home brewers who are pre-portioning pelletized hops and hemp to freeze.
 Read on for recommendations specific to your stage and process.

-Preserving the freshness of your hops is about more than the proper bag selection.
+Preserving the freshness of your hops and hemp is about more than the proper bag selection.
 Your next step is creating a controlled low oxygen environment.
-For hops farmers at the initial packaging stage, we recommend a vacuum seal with a nitrogen flush.
+For hops and hemp farmers at the initial packaging stage, we recommend a vacuum seal with a nitrogen flush.
 Later, once the bag has been opened by the craft brewer, we recommend a hand held sealer to close partially used bags.
 At this stage we also recommend an oxygen absorber to reduce oxygen levels for greater freshness.
 Home brewers looking for an inexpensive method often use home vacuum sealers in combination with textured channel bags, which they then freeze.

 Guide for the